tutumcloud/support-docs/getting-started/beginner/your_first_node.md

 A node is an individual Linux host used to deploy and run your applications.
 Tutum does not provide any hosting services, which means all of your applications, services, containers, etc. run on your own hosts.
 These hosts can come from different sources, such as physical servers, virtual machines or cloud providers.

 Tutum makes it easy to provision nodes from your existing cloud providers.
 If you already have an account with an infrastructure as a service provider, you can provision new nodes directly from within Tutum.
-Today there is native support for Amazon Web Services, Digital Ocean and Microsoft Azure.
+Today there is native support for Amazon Web Services, Digital Ocean, Microsoft Azure, and IBM SoftLayer.

 Tutum also supports users bringing their own node.
 This is the ability to use any existing Linux host connected to the Internet as a Tutum node.
 The way this works is by simply installing an agent.
 This agent registers itself with your account, allowing you to deploy your containerized applications using Tutum.